ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Use NTPClient Library To Obtain Local Time.rst

 Example

 In this example, we use an NTP client to sync with NTP servers using UDP and keep track of time locally.
 Open the example.
-"File" -> "Examples" -> "NTPClient" -> "Advanced"\ |1|\ Modify the highlighted code section (ssid, password) to connect to your WiFi network.\ |image1|\ Compile the code and upload it to Ameba.
+“File” -> “Examples” -> “NTPClient” -> “Advanced”\ |1|\ Modify the highlighted code section (ssid, password) to connect to your WiFi network.\ |image1|\ Compile the code and upload it to Ameba.
 After pressing the Reset button, Ameba connects to WiFi, gets the UTC time from the NTP server, and prints out